 Below are some of the testimonials from the prior workshops.
 If you have previously attended our workshops and would like to leave additional testimonials, please leave them in the comments section below.
 Thank you!

-I attended a fall color landscape workshop that Nasim held in Colorado in October 2015.
+I attended a fall color landscape workshop that Nasim held in Colorado.
 The workshop began with a tutorial on landscape photography, including camera settings.
 Over the next several days Nasim took us to many scenic venues in the early morning and early evening and made suggestions on composition, filters, etc. On the last day of the workshop he critiqued landscape photos we provided.
 Nasim’s expertise and instruction in all aspects of landscape photography was extremely valuable to me and the cost was a real bargain.
 Another benefit of this workshop was the interaction with the other workshop participants.
 I look forward to participating in other workshops Nasim organizes in the future.
 Jack Pearson.

 The Photography Fall Workshop by Photography Life in Colorado will rank right up there for us as one of the best weekends we have ever experienced: peak fall foliage color, a terrific instructor and guide, and a fun group of fellow photography enthusiasts.
 Mark and Emily Fagan.